 Put the flour, baking powder, baking soda, and salt in a bowl and set aside.
 Cream the butter until fluffy.
 Add the sugar and continue creaming.
 Then add the eggs one at a time and beat until the mixture is light and fluffy.
 Finish by adding the vanilla.

 Alternately, add the butter mixture and buttermilk to the flour and mix.
 Put into greased 8 X 4 loaf pan.
-(I used a 9 X 4 1/2 load pan and one 5 3/4 X 3 3/4 pan because I didn't have an 8 X 4. )
+(I used a 9 X 4 1/2 load pan and one 5 3/4 X 3 3/4 pan because she didn't have an 8 X 4. )

 Bake at 350 for 40 minutes for the small loaf and 1 hour for the large loaf.
 Cool completely before trying to take it out of the pan